-New Jersey was the first state where both tests could be only be taken on a computer.
+New Jersey was the first state where both tests could be taken on a computer only.
 Paper-and-pencil testing belongs to the past except for applicants who need accommodations.

 In the past, there was never an option to take the HiSET or GED online, but recently, we’ve seen the introduction of online GED and HiSET testing options.
 Check the bottom of this post for more details.

 To read more about GED and HiSET qualification requirements in New Jersey, testing fees, or passing scores, go to our page: “GED Testing In New Jersey.”

 Morristown GED Prep Classes

 Literacy Volunteers of Morris County

 16 Elm St | 1st Fl | Morristown | NJ 07960 | Ph: (973) 984.1998

 Morristown Huntington Center